bcoles/kasld/docs/architecture.md

   (`SF_KASAN_ENABLED`) or KASLR is off (`SF_VIRT_KASLR_DISABLED`) the direct-map randomization is suppressed (`kaslr_memory_enabled() = kaslr_enabled() &&
   !CONFIG_KASAN`), so `Q_PAGE_OFFSET` / `Q_VMALLOC_BASE` / `Q_VMEMMAP_BASE` are
-  pinned to their compile-time L4/L5 defaults — the paging level from `SF_VIRT_ADDR_BITS` (cpuinfo, leak-free) or, when that is unavailable, a resolved `Q_VA_BITS` (e.g. from a direct-map leak).
+  pinned to their compile-time L4/L5 defaults — the paging level from a resolved `Q_VA_BITS`, which on x86_64 rests on the `mmap` probe that observes which level is ACTIVE.
+The `/proc/cpuinfo` virtual-width figure is the CPU's capability rather than the booted level — an LA57-capable part reports 57 either way — so it is emitted below the sound floor and shapes the likely window only.
 Kernel TEXT KASLR is independent and stays randomized.

 ### Coupled vs decoupled architectures